semgrep/semgrep-docs/docs/deepsemgrep/semgrep-pro-data-flow.md

 ## Introduction

-This article documents the data-flow analysis implementation in the Semgrep Cloud Platform and helps you to enable it, and provides a brief overview of the benefits of interfile analysis capabilities of the Semgrep Pro Engine compared to the analysis of the Semgrep Code.
+This article documents dataflow analysis of Semgrep Pro Engine and interfile analysis in the Cloud Platform.
+This document helps you to enable these features and provides an overview of the benefits compared to the analysis of Semgrep OSS.

 ## Viewing the path of tainted data